Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Press enquiries

-How is taxed?
+How is Dogecoin taxed?

-If you hold as an investment, you'll be taxed on any capital gains you make when you sell it — which includes spending it on goods and/or services.
-In the US, tax obligations also apply to mining, professional trading and in a range of other scenarios, so make sure you're fully aware of what you need to report to the IRS.
+If you hold Dogecoin as an investment, you'll be taxed on any capital gains you make when you sell it — which includes spending it on goods and/or services.
+In the US, tax obligations also apply to mining, professional Dogecoin trading and in a range of other scenarios, so make sure you're fully aware of what you need to report to the IRS.

 Learn more in our crypto tax guide or use our round-up of the best crypto tax software to make tax reporting easier.

-After you've bought
+After you've bought Dogecoin

-Keeping your on an exchange
+Keeping your Dogecoin on an exchange

 Pros

 • Convenience.
-Keeping your on an exchange is convenient because you can buy and sell at any time.
+Keeping your Dogecoin on an exchange is convenient because you can buy and sell at any time.

 • Security.
-Holding on an exchange does come with significant counterparty risks, but reputable platforms also invest heavily in security, so you don't have to worry about the pitfalls of self-custody.
+Holding Dogecoin on an exchange does come with significant counterparty risks, but reputable platforms also invest heavily in security, so you don't have to worry about the pitfalls of self-custody.

 • Insurance.
 A small handful of exchanges now operate insurance schemes.
 These can range from insuring user deposits held in cold storage to reimbursing customers if a hack occurs.